stoneharry/DBC-Editing-Workflow/README.md

 ## Precompiled HeadlessExporter

 There is a precompiled binary in this repository.
 You will need to edit the `config.xml` and get the Binding files from the Spell Editor repository.
-The `SpellEditor.exe` provided in this should not be used because it is an old version.
-I just never needed to update it since I compiled the `HeadlessExporter` a long time ago and it uses it as a reference for the DBC converting API.
+The `SpellEditor.exe` provided in this should not be used because it is an old version and only used as a reference by the `HeadlessExporter`.
+I just never needed to update it since I compiled the `HeadlessExporter` a long time ago.

+It supports MySQL and MariaDB connection types.

 ## Example Queries
 ### Regenerate Item.dbc